 The Board of Directors has an active role, as a whole and at the committee level, in overseeing management of our risks.
 The Board of Directors regularly reviews information about our financial condition and operations, and the risks associated with each.
 The Board's Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
 The Audit Committee oversees management of financial reporting risks and considers the effects of systemic risks inherent in our business.
-The Nominating Committee manages risks associated with the independence of the Board of Directors and potential conflicts of interest.
+The Nominating Committee manages risks associated with the independence of the Board of Directors, potential conflicts of interest and risks associated with other governance matters.
 Although each committee is responsible for evaluating certain risks and overseeing the management of those risks, the entire Board of Directors is regularly informed about them through committee reports.